King's Lynn, Norfolk

 Kings Lynn was once the 3rd busiest port in the UK, a centre of activity for the Hanseatic League.
 Two warehouses used by the league between the 15th and 17th centuries still stand; the only Hanseatic League buildings still in existence in England.
 On South Quay is Hanse House, built in 1475 and owned by the cities of Bremen, Lubeck, and Hamburg until 1751.

-Across the road from Tower Gardens is The Walks, a 17 hectare park created in the 18th century.
-The medieval town walls run through the park, but the most interesting historic site in The Walks is Red Mount Chapel, a 15th century chapel built as a wayside chapel for pilgrims on their way to the Shrine of Our Lady at Walsingham.
-The upper chamber of the chapel was rebuilt in 1506 and features beautiful fan vaulted ceilings.
+Across the road from Tower Gardens is The Walks, a 17-hectare park created in the 18th century.
+The medieval town walls run through the park, but the most interesting historical site in The Walks is Red Mount Chapel, a 15th-century chapel built as a wayside chapel for pilgrims on their way to the Shrine of Our Lady at Walsingham.
+The upper chamber of the chapel was rebuilt in 1506 and features beautiful fan-vaulted ceilings.

 On North Street, not far from St Nicholas' Chapel, stands True's Yard Fisherfolk Museum, telling the story of King's Lynn's maritime heritage.
 See an original Victorian smokehouse, two fisherfolk cottages, and a restored fishing smack built in 1904.